Panic Attack Self Help

 Here are some things that may help you with your panic right away.

-• Start to meditate - This was huge for me.
+• Learn to meditate - Learning to meditate was huge for me.
 I still meditate daily.
-It helps to keep your mind calm.
+It helps to keep my mind calm.
+If you have never meditated you can start now.

-• Find a support group- When I first had panic, I found a wonderful group of women on line who all were suffering with panic and anxiety.
+• Find a support group- When I first had panic, I found a wonderful group of women online who all were suffering with panic and anxiety.
 It helped to know I wasn't alone.
+There are many forums out there as well.

-• Find a professional to talk to - This isn't for everyone, but I found it helped to talk to a social worker.
-It was a safe way for me to vent.
+• Find a professional to talk to - This isn't for everyone, but I found it helped immensely to talk to a social worker.
+It was a safe way for me to vent and get out my feelings, fears and frustrations.
 The more I vented the better I felt.

 • Daily exercise- I know it doesn't sound like fun.
-But I promise if you take a walk everyday (even if it is just around the block) You will notice a huge difference in how you feel.
+But I found that a daily walk (even if it is just around the block) really helped me.
+If you start walking, You will notice a huge difference in how you feel.

 • Be positive. - It also helps to stay away from negative people as they will suck away your positive energy.